tijsboussier/blog/now.md

 ## Books

 ### Currently reading
-_When We Cease to Understand the World_ by Benjamín Labatut, translated by Adrian Nathan West
+_Frankenstein_ by Mary Shelley

 ### Finished
 1. _The Navigator's Children_ by Tad Williams
+2. _When We Cease to Understand the World_ by Benjamín Labatut, translated by Adrian Nathan West

 ## Cinema visits
 1. _The Substance_ (2024) - Cinéma Galeries